Mortgage rates in Northern California have been relatively low since the early 2000s.

 Northern California, Consumer Protection and Mortgage Rates

-We suggest anyone seeking a mortgage in Northern California utilize the services of the CFPB, California DRE and the NMLS to ensure they receive only legitmate quotes from reputable mortgage companies.
+We suggest anyone seeking a mortgage in Northern California utilize the services of the CFPB, California DRE, and the NMLS to ensure they receive only legitimate quotes from reputable mortgage companies.

 Consumer Financial Protection Bureau

-Did you know there is a group of people that work for the federal government who are completely focused on protecting and educating the consumer?
+Did you know there is a group of people that work for the federal government and are completely focused on protecting and educating the consumer?

 The Consumer Financial Protection Bureau (aka CFPB) was created after the mortgage crisis in 2008.
 They not only ensure mortgage companies follow a strict set of rules and guidelines but they also provide a lot of educational material to homeowners.

 Take the time to utilize the educational materials provided by the CFPB.
 You’ll not only be better educated about the mortgage process you’ll also end up finding a better mortgage.